The Best Samurai Swords of 2024

 What is a samurai sword called?

-Samurai used several types of swords, each with different names.
+Samurai used several types of swords, each with different names and pourposes.
 The most well-known is the katana.
-See our Samurai Sword vs Katana comparison to learn more about other types.
+See our Samurai Sword vs Katana to see and learn their similarities and differences.

 How much does a katana cost?